Do you want to write promotional emails that will convert more subscribers into customers?

 - Your overall marketing campaign will become more strategic and data-driven.

 Congratulations!
 You just got a new email subscriber.
 Now it’s time to establish a relationship with them.

 And what is every great relationship built on?
 Trust.
 Trust should be 1 of your main goals when crafting your promotional emails.

 Here at OptinMonster, we work hard to establish positive relationships with subscribers right from the very beginning:

-When you first sign up to OptinMonster’s newsletter, you receive a welcome email from “Syed from OptinMonster,” our co-founder.
+When you first sign up for OptinMonster’s newsletter, you receive a welcome email from “Angie at OptinMonster,” our product manager.

-Using Syed’s first name adds a personal touch to the email that helps it sound less like it comes from an entity and more like it comes from a colleague.
-The tone of the email further supports this feeling by being cordial yet professional, as if it’s coming from a knowledgeable friend who is interested in helping you.
+The tone of the email copy further supports a personal feeling by being cordial yet professional.
+The email feels like it’s coming from a knowledgeable friend who is interested in helping you.